ShikoteiCoding/finexplore/src/investing/README.md

 ## Features
 - Get ticker for US Market and Historicy of tickers
+- For each ticker, automate the fetch of required financial data

 ## Improvments
 - Deal with / understand company take over